haribharadwaj/protocols/Records.md

 # Overview of paperwork and record-keeping protocols at SNAPlab

+Below is a general overview of the protocols.
+If there are questions, please post in the lab slack group and we can sort it out.

 When thinking about paperwork for research, it is useful to keep in mind that there are three buckets under which we need detailed documentation: